 Air quality within data centers is more important today than ever.
-Data centers have unique requirements and strict regulations, compared to a typical commercial site.
+Data centers have unique filtration requirements and strict regulations, compared to a typical commercial site.
 Particulate and corrosive gaseous contaminants have become a serious problem for data centers and server rooms.
-In some cases, corrosion of electronic components has resulted in catastrophic failures of equipment, due to environmental conditions such as low concentrations of corrosive gases.
-These contaminants enter data centers in a variety of ways, including outdoor ventilation systems, adjacent interior areas, and with individuals entering and exiting the facility or critical areas.
+In some cases, corrosion of electronic components has resulted in catastrophic failures of equipment, due to environments -with elevated concentrations of corrosive gases.
+These contaminants enter data centers in a variety of ways, including via outdoor ventilation systems, adjacent interior areas, and individuals entering and exiting critical areas.

-- Mechanical effects, including obstruction of cooling airflow, interference of moving or optical parts, and deformation of surfaces
+- Mechanical effects - obstruction of cooling airflow, interference of moving or optical parts, and deformation of surfaces

-- Chemical effects, including corrosion of electrical components, due to dust comprised of sulfur and chlorine bearing salts
+- Chemical effects - corrosion of electrical components, caused by dust comprised of sulfur and chlorine bearing salts

-- Electrical effects, including impedance changes and electronic circuit conductor bridging
+- Electrical effects - impedance changes and electronic circuit conductor bridging

 In data centers with air-side economizers, supplemental real-time monitoring, such as AAF Flanders’ SAAFShield® Technology, is recommended to enable quick reaction to outdoor events that may introduce corrosive gases into data centers.
-Real-time monitoring is also recommended in data centers with gas-phase filtration air cleaning systems, in order to track the efficiency of the filters.
+Real-time monitoring is also suggested for data centers with gas-phase filtration air cleaning systems to track the efficiency of the filters.